cosmikwolf/sazid/docs/Updated_Requirements.md

     - **Requirement**: The application must include specific crates to handle configuration management.
     - **Detail**:
         - The application's `Cargo.toml` file should include the `config` crate for configuration management.
-        - The `serde` and `serde_derive` crates should be added for serialization and deserialization of configuration data.
+        - The `serde` and `serde` crates should be added for serialization and deserialization of configuration data.

 2. **Configuration File**:
     - **Requirement**: The application must have a centralized configuration file named `Settings.toml`.